clstrfcuk/wp-content/plugins/artiss-transient-cleaner/readme.txt

 "Transients are a simple and standardized way of storing cached data in the WordPress database temporarily by giving it a custom name and a timeframe after which it will expire and be deleted."

-Unfortunately, expired entries will only be deleted if you attempt to access the transient again.
+Unfortunately, expired transients only get deleted when you attempt to access them.
 If you don't access the transient then, even though it's expired, WordPress will not remove it.
-This is [a known "issue"](http://core.trac.wordpress.org/ticket/20316 "Ticket #20316") but due to reason, which are explained in the FAQ, have not been resolved.
+This is [a known "issue"](http://core.trac.wordpress.org/ticket/20316 "Ticket #20316") but due to reasons, which are explained in the FAQ, this has not been adequately resolved.

 Why is this a problem?
 Transients are often used by plugins to "cache" data (my own plugins included).
 Because of the housekeeping problems this means that expired data can be left and build up, resulting in a bloated database table.

-Meantime, this plugin is the solution, using the same proposed method as the WordPress core change will use.
+Meantime, this plugin is the hero that you've been waiting for.
 Simply activate the plugin, sit back and enjoy a much cleaner, smaller options table.
 It also adds the additional recommendation that after a database upgrade all transients will be cleared down.

-Within `Administration` -> `Tools` -> `Transients` an options screen exists allowing you to tweak which of the various housekeeping you'd like to happen, including the ability to perform an ad-hoc run.
-You can also request an optimization of the options table to give your system a real "pep"!
+Within `Administration` -> `Tools` -> `Transients` an options screen exists allowing you to tweak which of the various housekeeping you'd like to happen, including the ability to perform an ad-hoc run, and when you'd like the to be automatically scheduled.
+You can even request an optimization of the options table to give your system a real "pep"!

 We'd like to thank WordPress Developer Andrew Nacin for his early discussion on this.
 Also, we'd like to acknowledge [the useful article at Everybody Staze](http://www.staze.org/wordpress-_transient-buildup/ "WordPress _transient buildup") for ensuring the proposed solution wasn't totally mad, and [W-Shadow.com](http://w-shadow.com/blog/2012/04/17/delete-stale-transients/ "Cleaning Up Stale Transients") for the cleaning code.

+== Using hooks ==

+If you're the type of odd person who likes to code for WordPress (really?) then we've added a couple of hooks so you can call our rather spiffy housekeeping functions...

+`housekeep_transients` - this will clear down any expired transients `clear_all_transients` - this will remove any and all transients, expired or otherwise

 == Installation ==